• Skip to primary navigation

 Is there a limit on time since completing postdoctoral training, or at what stage should prospective TRI Scholars be?

-The TRI Career Development Scholars Program is designed for applicants who are early in their professional careers; typically within five years of completion of training.
+The TRI Career Development Scholars Program is designed for applicants who are early in their professional careers, typically within five years of completion of training or would meet the NIH definition of early career investigator.
 This award is not meant to serve as support for applicants already established in their field, nor is it meant to aid in a career change.
-Individuals who have achieved the rank of associate professor are not eligible.
-Scholars must hold a doctoral level degree.
+Individuals who have achieved the rank of Associate Professor are not eligible.
+Scholars must hold a terminal degree and have a faculty appointment at the rank of Instructor or Assistant Professor.
 We are seeking individuals at an early stage of their career, even while they are in subspecialty training.
+Post docs are eligible to apply if their department provides a letter of support stating they intend to develop the applicant into a full-time faculty position by the time the award would start.

 Do I have to have a faculty appointment?